SomeRandomDolphin/SomeRandomDolphin/README.md

 ### Current Status

-✍️ Learning Phyton and continuing to improve on mainly C++ and Javascript
+✍️ Learning Phyton and continuing to improve on mainly C++ and Javascript.

 🔨 Maintaining and further developing my repositories.
 All of them are private currently, but i plan to make them open source someday!